• Skip to primary navigation

 Instructions

-• In a 13x9-inch baking dish, whisk together milk, eggs, vanilla extract, and cinnamon.
+• In a 13x9-inch baking dish, whisk together milk, eggs, vanilla extract, cinnamon, and a pinch of salt.

 • Place four slices of challah bread into the baking pan in a single layer and let them soak for 1 minute.
 Flip bread over and let soak for an additional minute.

 • Place a large skillet over medium heat and melt 2 Tablespoons of butter.
-Add all four slices of challah bread to the pan and cook until golden, about 2 minutes.
-Flip the bread and cook for an additional minute.
+Add all four slices of challah bread to the pan and cook until golden, about 3 minutes.
+Flip the bread and cook for another 2-3 minutes.
 (Repeat soaking and cooking process for all 8 slices of bread.)
+Transfer French toast to a large plate or baking sheet and tent with foil to keep warm.

 • Wipe out skillet and melt 2 Tablespoons of butter over medium heat.
 Add sugar and water and stir until sugar dissolves.
 Continue stirring until mixture is foamy, about 2 minutes.
 Add rum (if using) and cook for an additional minute.